duy9911/OCG_Exs/OCG_Exs/lec-06/README.md

 In this lecture, I learned the following:
 * how to write middleware for logging and authentication
 * how to design ER Diagram.
-> For more clealy, I build my own project to manage Products, Orders.
+> For better understanding, I build my own project to manage Products, Orders.
 Please let me know if you are not clear on somewhere.
 ## Database design

 ![erd6](https://user-images.githubusercontent.com/44527223/130604872-018291af-c9f4-4afa-a733-4fd9ae46c5e7.png)